kyegomez/swarms/README.md

 ------

 ## `AgentRearrange`

-Inspired by Einops and einsum, this orchestration techniques enables you to map out the relationships between various agents.
-For example you specify linear and sequential relationships like `a -> a1 -> a2 -> a3` or concurrent relationships where the first agent will send a message to 3 agents all at once: `a -> a1, a2, a3`.
-You can customize your workflow to mix sequential and concurrent relationships.
-[Docs Available:](https://docs.swarms.world/en/latest/swarms/structs/agent_rearrange/)
+The `AgentRearrange` orchestration technique, inspired by Einops and einsum, allows you to define and map out the relationships between various agents.
+It provides a powerful tool for orchestrating complex workflows, enabling you to specify linear and sequential relationships such as `a -> a1 -> a2 -> a3`, or concurrent relationships where the first agent sends a message to 3 agents simultaneously: `a -> a1, a2, a3`.
+This level of customization allows for the creation of highly efficient and dynamic workflows, where agents can work in parallel or in sequence as needed.
+The `AgentRearrange` technique is a valuable addition to the swarms library, providing a new level of flexibility and control over the orchestration of agents.
+For more detailed information and examples, please refer to the [official documentation](https://docs.swarms.world/en/latest/swarms/structs/agent_rearrange/).

 ```python